2026 Oxford Income Letter Review (By Real Member)

 Free Hardcover: “Get Rich with Dividends” ($40 value)

 Marc’s 110,000+ copy bestseller delivered free to your door.
 Named Book of the Year by the Institute for Financial Literacy.
-Nice touch, though it took a few weeks to arrive in the mail – don’t expect it the day you sign up.
+Takes a few weeks to arrive — don’t expect it the day you sign up.
 Worth having on the shelf once it shows up.

 Premium subscribers also get: “It’s Not Too Late to Maximize Your Retirement Account” and “3 High-Yielding Investments to Accelerate Your Income” as additional bonus reports.